CharlesCarley/Tetris/README.md

 # Tetris

-A Tetris clone written with OpenGL and C++.
+Is a Tetris clone written with OpenGL and C++.

+It was written to provide a more complete working test of the Graphics library refactor, as well as provide a full test for the vs-emscripten tool.

 ![SS01](Resources/Main01.png)
 ![SS02](Resources/Main02.png)
 ![SS02](Resources/Main03.png)

 ## Controls